 Heidi congratulated the students and thanked them for their efforts.
 Mayor Dunlavy thanked all those who were honored tonight and asked for an additional round of applause.
+He mentioned how proud he is of the role the kids play in their home, community, and school.
+Mom and dad: WAY TO GO!
+You’ve been successful like me & my beautiful wife!
+We expect brothers & sisters to be here, too.
+We want the County to know how special you are and put it in the paper.
+Let’s take a picture with the Council for all to see!
 He added that they will take a break to have a picture taken that to be put in the Transcript Bulletin.

 A brief recess was taken for a picture with the Council and the recipients of this award.